carlosromero/MopaBarcodeBundle/README.md

         // ...
         "mopa/barcode-bundle": "dev-master",
         "avalanche123/imagine-bundle": "dev-master", // handles image installation via requirements
-        // if you want to use the zend barcodes "zendframework/zend-barcode": "~2.3.7",
+        // if you want to use the laminas barcodes "laminas/laminas-barcode": "dev-master",
-        "zendframework/zend-servicemanager": "~2.3.7",
         // optionally for playground
         "mopa/bootstrap-sandbox-bundle": "dev-master"
         // also read the readme: